 That was what he did.
 Surely.

 After my bath I rinsed my dress out in the sink as best I could.
 I had indeed bled into the back of it, but not as badly as I'd feared.
 I hung the dress up in front of a fan in my room and then, after make sure Mother had fallen asleep in front of her television program, I tip-toed to the kitchen, looked up the number, and dialed Frank's house.
 I wanted to make sure he'd gotten home safe.
-That was another worry among the many that had sprouted in my crazy mental garden since that afternoon: that something terrible would happen to Frank to prevent my ever seeing or speaking to him again.
+That was another worry among the many sprouting in my crazy mental garden since that afternoon: something terrible would happen to Frank to prevent my ever seeing or speaking to him again.

 Ginny answered.
 I almost hung up but decided to wait.
 She repeated her greeting like a goat butting a reflection of itself.
-And then I heard Frank say in the background, "Who is it, Honey?" and he sounded so like his usual, robust self that I felt chastened.
+And then I heard Frank say in the background, "Who is it, Honey?" and he sounded so like his usual, robust self, I felt chastened.
 Why was I so fearful and anxious when he sounded at his ease?
-What had I done that he hadn't, that I should bear all our guilt and sorrow?
+What had I done he hadn't, that I should bear all our guilt and sorrow?

 "Give me the phone," I heard him say.
 "Hello?
 Hello, what do you want?
 Look, whoever you are, don't call my house and disturb my family again."

 "All right," I whispered and hung up.